songrgg/go-experiments/grpc/clientconn_test/README.md

 # gRPC client connection test
 How to maximize the client concurrency.

-## Methods
+## 3 ways
 1. One connection per request
+Create a connection when request is made.
 1. Only one client, one connection
-1. Fixed-size connection pool & Round Robin Usage
-Use a fixed-size connection pool, fetch a connection round-robin.
+Use a common client by all requests.
 1. Fixed-size Connection pool
 If connection pool has enough connections, take it from pool, otherwise create a new connection.
 The connection pool has fixed max capacity, release unused connection to pool when it's not full.

 ## Performance Comparison(Local Computer)
 **Hardware**
 MacBook Pro (15-inch, 2016)
 Processor 2.7 GHz Intel Core i7
 Memory 16GB 2133 MHz LPDDR3

 **Press tool, client and server run on the same machine**

 ### Server just says hello to client
-1. One client, one connection
+1. Only one client, one connection
     ```bash
     $ wrk -t2 -c100 -d10s http://localhost:10099/performance
     Running 10s test @ http://localhost:10099/performance